digbmc/dsgf-22-23/sessions/01-intro.md

 ### Introductions

+- Name, specialization, what you're hoping to get out of the program
+- Mallory, she/her, Classics
+  - Working on 3D scanning and printing for Freeze!
+  - Text analysis/Classical Languages Toolkit
+  - Interest in continuing material culture & spatial technologies, storymapping, etc
+  - Studying for prelims: greek pottery, roman satire, greek epic, general fields
+- Kari, she/her, Archaeology
+  - Working on thesis: greek colonies on north coas of the Black Sea
+  - Russophone world inaccessible, interest in GIS
+  - Applying Python to thesis research -> lots of languages, more efficient tool to find resources in archaeological datas
+- Alexis, she/her, History of Art
+  - Working on thesis -> tiles of the New World (Henry Mercer)
+  - Formerly an apparel designer -> some digital design experience
+  - Excited to help others make illustrations/graphics, diagrams,

 ### Program overview & logistics

+- Expectations
+- Syllabus interests:
+  - Mallory
+    - Immersive/3D stuff
+    - Digital Exhibits
+    - Makerspace
+  - Kari
+    - What we have the resources for?
+Technologies and tools available and how to access them.
+  - Alexis
+    - Leading workshops in Adobe Software for graduate students (photoshop & illustrator)
+    - Using html for fun and presentation -> instead of powerpoint

 ### Learning plans & SMART goals
 - What do you want to know?
 What do you want to create or develop?